convertigo/convertigo-doc/reference-manual/convertigo-mbaas-server/convertigo-client-sdk/index.md

 For the Angular there is some imports and declaration to do in the app’s module to do.

-For the Angular, Javascript and React Native there is a specific initialization to do.
+For the Angular and Javascript there is a specific initialization to do.

 For the Angular and Javascript a specific method must be called “finalized init” to be sure that initialization has been finished